Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/overview.md

 - [Smart Traffic Control (STC)](stc.md)

-  Statistics about network data consumption is fetched by system and applications.
+  You can retrieve statistics about the network data consumption fetched by the system and by the applications.

 -   [Telephony Information](telephony.md)